Canterbury Rugby Football Union: Rivalries

 Canterbury's greatest rivalry is with the 'old foe' Auckland, as both teams constantly battle for titles and have a long bitter history.
 Canterbury is the largest province in the South Island and Auckland is the largest province in the North Island.
 Games between the two have taken on the added intensity of North versus South and city versus country.
 Auckland dominated the New Zealand rugby landscape during the 1980s and 1990s, often at Canterbury's expense.
 However, in recent times Canterbury has turned the table, defeating Auckland in two finals in the past five years.
-Canterbury has even began to challenge Auckland's status as New Zealand's most successful province.
-Canterbury's 14 titles, 15 Ranfurly Shields wins with 139 defences, is closing on Auckland's 17 titles, 16 Ranfurly Shields wins with 148 defences.
+Canterbury has even begun to challenge Auckland's status as New Zealand's most successful province.
+Canterbury's 14 titles, 15 Ranfurly Shields wins with 139 defenses, is closing on Auckland's 17 titles, 16 Ranfurly Shields wins with 148 defenses.

 Other representative teams

-In addition to the Men's 1st XV, the CRFU has a number of other representative teams for both Men and Women.
+In addition to the Men's 1st XV, the CRFU has several other representative teams for both Men and Women.
 Their Women's team is part of the Women's Provincial Championship.

 Club rugby

-The Country Cup is the premier club competition over the Canterbury Country region.
+The Country Cup is the premier club competition in the Canterbury Country region.
 The region includes clubs from the Ellesmere and North Canterbury sub-unions and the Mid Canterbury Rugby Football Union.
 Players who compete in this tournament are eligible for selection in the Canterbury Country representative team.

-It is a 19 team competition with teams divided into two sections, ten teams in section 1 and nine teams in section 2.
-It is a round robin format, with every team playing each other once and a bonus points system being used to rank the teams.
-The top four sides from each section go one to the quarter-finals, and the winners from these go to the semi-finals – the two winners then compete for the Cup in the final.
+It is a 19-team competition with teams divided into two sections, ten teams in section 1 and nine teams in section 2.
+It is a round-robin format, with every team playing each other once and a bonus points system being used to rank the teams.
+The top four sides from each section go on to the quarter-finals, and the winners from these go to the semi-finals – the two winners then compete for the Cup in the final.